Anti–People's Republic of China sentiment: Africa

 Anti-Chinese populism has been an emerging presence in some African countries.
 There have been reported incidents of Chinese workers and business-owners being attacked by locals in some parts of the continent.
 Following reports of evictions, discrimination and other mistreatment of Africans in Guangzhou during the COVID-19 pandemic, a group of diplomats from different African countries wrote a letter to express their displeasure over the treatment of their citizens.
+Nevertheless, public opinion polls show that African countries generally have overwhelmingly positive opinions of China.

 Angola

 Following the July 2025 Angolan protests, dozens of Chinese-owned retail shops were looted and thousands of Chinese nationals fled the country.

 Botswana

 A study of print media in Botswana indicates that most of the anti-Chinese sentiment is tied to commerce.
 Chinese migrants have been accused of selling counterfeit products, participating in the illegal ivory trade, and taking advantage of loopholes to set up illegal businesses.
 Tensions have also risen due to large construction projects with reports of poor construction, project delays, and Chinese contractors bribing local officials to receive preferential contracts and treatment.
 Chinese migrants have also been accused of not integrating into local society, refusing to speak in English or Setswana, and treating Botswanan workers poorly.

 Lawmakers in Botswana have also expressed complaints about Chinese nationals in the country.
 MP Akayang Magama claimed that Chinese firms avoid paying their employees benefits, bribe labor officials and "treat their employees like slaves."
 Another MP, Robert Molefhabangwe referenced the "unwelcoming behavior by some Chinese nationals," and claimed that the Chinese contractors "maybe ... are sent to our country because they are a political embarrassment and a nuisance of some sort."
 While both of these lawmakers are referencing state-owned firms, they are taking issue with the actions of individual Chinese nationals, not the PRC.